Magnetic APFC modeling and the influence of magneto-structural interactions on grain shrinkage: Abstract

 \section{Abstract}

 We derive the amplitude expansion for a phase-field-crystal (APFC) model that captures the basic physics of magneto-structural interactions.
-We demonstrate the symmetry breaking due to magnetization and compute the magnetic anisotropy for a BCC crystal.
-Using efficient numerics and appropriate computing power we consider the shrinkage of a spherical grain within a matrix to demonstrate the influence of different magnetizations.
-These simulations serve as a proof of concept for the manipulation of defects and microstructure in ferromagnetic materials.
+The symmetry breaking due to magnetization is demonstrated, and the characterization of the magnetic anisotropy for a BCC crystal is provided.
+This model enables a convenient coarse-grained description of crystalline structures, in particular when considering the features of the APFC model combined with numerical methods featuring inhomogeneous spatial resolution.
+This is shown by addressing the shrinkage of a spherical grain within a matrix, chosen as a prototypical system to demonstrate the influence of different magnetizations.
+These simulations serve as a proof of concept for the modeling of manipulation of dislocation networks and microstructures in ferromagnetic materials within the APFC model.